-There is no need to notify the domain name registrant (infringer) about infringement before filing a lawsuit with the competent court if there are no monetary claims raised against the infringer.
-Also, the mandatory pre-trial settlement procedure (ie, notifications through warning or cease-and-desist letters) does not apply to cases filed before courts of general jurisdiction when registrants are individual or physical persons.
+There is no need to notify the domain name registrant (infringer) about infringement before filing a lawsuit with the competent court if there are no monetary claims raised against the infringer in a commercial court.

-Other rules will apply if a claim for reimbursement of monetary compensation is made against the infringer, and the subject matter case is filed with a commercial court (when, for example, the registrant is an individual entrepreneur or a legal entity).
-In this case, the plaintiff is obliged to send a cease-and-desist letter to the domain name registrant, and only upon the expiry of 30 calendar days from the date of the letter may the plaintiff bring the IP infringement or unfair competition case to the commercial court.
+Other rules will apply if a claim for reimbursement is made against the infringer, and the subject matter case is filed with a commercial court.
+In this case, the plaintiff is obliged to send a cease-and-desist letter to the domain name registrant, and only upon the expiry of 30 calendar days from the date of the letter may the plaintiff bring the intellectual property (IP) infringement or unfair competition case to the commercial court.